 ICC Agri-Food Initiative

-The ICC Agri-Food Initiative provides support to companies in the sector to help them navigate agri-food challenges, providing a platform for engagement, partnerships and advocacy.
+The ICC Agri-Food Initiative supports companies in addressing challenges within the agri-food sector as a platform for collaboration, fostering partnerships, and driving impactful advocacy.

 What is the ICC Agri-Food Initiative?

-Launched in March 2022, the first Agri-Food Hub was established by ICC Italy where the United Nations Rome-based agencies that focus on food and agriculture are located.
-ICC’s Observer Status at the United Nations offers a privileged channel for enabling collaborations with the Food and Agriculture Organization (FAO) and the World Food Programme (WFP) by encouraging the involvement of companies in international development and cooperation projects.
+Launched in March 2022, the first Agri-Food Hub was established by ICC Italy in Rome, home to United Nations agencies focused on food and agriculture.
+ICC’s Observer Status at the United Nations provides a privileged channel for fostering collaborations.
+This status encourages corporate involvement in international projects.

 What are the priorities of the ICC Agri-Food Initiative?